Why Cyber Security Needs To Be a Priority for Your Business in 2023

-Worldwide, the cyber security industry value is estimated to reach 345.4 billion USD (equating to around 253.2 billion GBP) by 2026.
-There is estimated to be a workforce skills gap leaving millions of unfilled jobs by 2022.
+Worldwide, the cyber security industry value is estimated to reach 345.4 billion USD (equating to around 253.2 billion GBP) by 2026, in contrast to a workforce skills gap leaving millions of jobs unfilled.
 This pending divide in the workforce required and skilled professionals showcases how important it is to start investing soon.
-Companies should be formulating cyber security strategies now to ensure they are actioned priorities in 2022.
+Companies should be formulating cyber security strategies now to ensure they are actioned priorities in 2023.

 There was a vast increase in attackers finding and weaponising zero-day/N-day attacks.
 This refers to hackers utilising recently discovered security vulnerabilities to exploit systems; in the form of software, hardware, or firmware unknown to the party responsible for fixing flaws.
 2021 broke the record for the most zero-day attacks, as more tools and targets became available to hackers.
 Companies experienced a surge in ransomware attacks over the year - with hackers compromising third-party organisations to gain initial access.